 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-Often, prostate cancer is found through a PSA test or DRE (see the Risk Factors and Prevention section) in men who have early-stage disease and no symptoms or signs.
-If prostate cancer is suspected based on a PSA test or DRE, more monitoring and testing is needed to diagnose prostate cancer (see the Diagnosis section for more information).
-When prostate cancer does cause symptoms or signs, it is usually diagnosed in a later stage (see the Stages section for details).
+Often, prostate cancer is found through a PSA test or DRE in men who have early-stage disease and no symptoms or signs.
+The Risk Factors and Prevention section provides information on how.
+If prostate cancer is suspected based on a PSA test or DRE, more monitoring and testing is needed to diagnose prostate cancer.
+When prostate cancer does cause symptoms or signs, it is usually diagnosed in a later stage.
 These symptoms and signs may include:

 - Frequent urination